 Summary

 - It can return both inner rows and outer rows.
-Inner rows are the result that’s similar to INNER JOIN’s result.
-Outer rows are the non-null values with their null counterparts based on the join condition.
+Inner rows are similar to INNER JOIN results.
+Outer rows are unmatched values from one side with NULLs from the other.

 In summary, LEFT OUTER JOIN retrieves unmatched rows from the left table.
 RIGHT OUTER JOIN retrieves unmatched rows from the right table.
 FULL OUTER JOIN retrieves unmatched rows from both tables.
-These operations enhance your ability to analyze data relationships.
-It also handles scenarios where not every record has a match in the related table.
+These operations enhance your ability to analyze data relationships and handle scenarios where not every record has a match in the related table.